An Innocent Man is a 1989 crime thriller film directed by Peter Yates, and starring Tom Selleck.

 - Had to Come to Prison to Be a Crook: James kills an inmate preying on him to get rid of the threat and thus "prove" himself in prison so he'll be left alone.

 - Hellhole Prison: Oroville is obviously controlled by gangs.Virgil: "It's an insane place with insane rules...
 Civil rights, brotherly love, all that gets left at the front gate".

 - Ironic Echo: Virgil rhetorically asks "How often does a con get justice?" when James explains his plight, then repeats it triumphantly to the dirty cops who put both of them in prison when they arrive there at the end of the film.

-- Laser-Guided Karma: The two dirty cops who framed James are sent to the same prison he was in, on the same block (in Real Life most likely they would be put in protective custody).
+- Laser-Guided Karma: The surviving dirty cop who framed James was sent to the same prison he was in, on the same block (in Real Life most likely he would be put in protective custody).

 - Meaningful Name: James's mentor Virgil has the same name as Dante's guide through Hell.

-- Pragmatic Hero: Upon being paroled, James initially chooses to try to rebuild his life rather than seek revenge on the dirty cops.
-It isn't until they start blackmailing him — thus threatening to ruin his life once again — that he sees no choice but revenge.
+- Pragmatic Hero: James's vigilante actions tend to be just as necessary as they are vengeful.
+In prison, he initially attempts to remain neutral... until a sadistic inmate backs him into a corner, forcing him to kill the inmate for payback as well as survival (both in self-defense and reputation-wise).
+And upon being paroled, James initially decides to try and rebuild his life rather than seek revenge on the dirty cops; it isn't until they start blackmailing him (thus threatening to ruin his life once again) that he sees no choice but revenge.

 - Prison Rape: Jingles' gang threatens James with this by forcing him to watch as a younger inmate is prepared for this exact fate by members of the gang.
 It's this incident that spurs James (who until then had not been willing to dirty his hands with them) to take action.